joseeden/All-Things-DevOps/pages/030-Security/005-Governance-Elements.md

 ### Standards

-Organizations use standards as compliance documents and guidelines, ensuring alignment with regulations and best practices.
+Organizations use standards as compliance documents and guidelines, which defines the specific technical requirements for security controls, including incident response procedures.

 - **International Organization for Standardization (ISO):**
   - Develops international standards on various technical subjects, including information systems and security.